joeroe/joeroe.github.io/cv.md

 `2014–2016`
 __[The Brilliant Club](https://www.thebrilliantclub.org/)__
 * Tutor
-* As a Brilliant Club tutor, I have developed an intensive tutorial course based on my PhD research and delivered it to groups of high performing pupils in low participation schools across London.
+* As a Brilliant Club tutor, I developed an intensive tutorial course based on my PhD research and delivered it to groups of high performing pupils in low participation schools across London.

 `2015`
 __Petrie Museum of Egyptian Archaeology__